kevinsupendi/intern-pendi/README.md

 ### After setting up
-By default all addons below will be automatically deployed in the process, except for Jenkins and Kibana application.
+By default only DNS, Dashboard, Cluster Autoscaler and Storageclass addons deployed.
-You can try deploying several application or change deployed addons configuration.
+You can try deploying other application or change deployed addons configuration.

 Here is a few suggestions of useful addons and Kubernetes resources :
 - [DNS](Documentation/addons/dns.md)